jsalinasf/cheat_sheets/linuxCommands.md

 ### GREP search files for characters that match a certain pattern

-	grep fox sample.txt (it finds fox on sample.txt file) grep -i the sample.txt (it finds The, the, or any other. -i flags means it is case insentitive) grep someDir/ | grep '.txt$' (It will return any *.txt inside the folder someDir)
+	grep fox sample.txt (it finds fox on sample.txt file)

+	grep -i the sample.txt (it finds The, the, or any other. -i flags means it is case insentitive)

+	grep someDir/ | grep '.txt$' (It will return any *.txt inside the folder someDir)

+	grep amy -B3 /etc/passwd (it shows 3 lines BEFORE what greop found, very good for configuration files)

+	grep amy -A3 /etc/passwd (it shows 3 lines AFTER what greop found, very good for configuration files)

 ### REGULAR Expressions 101